KJ Abudu

 Vinyl

 This grouping of architectonic sculptures is based on the pavilion built for the 2024 Lagos Biennial.
-Prompted by this exhibition’s title, Dennis thinks through ideas of “traces” and “tracing,” and, relatedly, on the linguistic and philosophical relationships between nouns and verbs, between being and becoming.
-Each of the sculptures embody haunted architectural traces of the pavilion’s modeled facades through their fragmented material reconstitution across the Atlantic Ocean.
-Viewed together, the sculptures also perform a tracing sequence, beginning with the full-height facade (trace xa), which decomposes into a singular row of bricks (trace xb), and further again into a flat tracing on the ground (trace xc).
-The placement of these structures adjacent to a reading room and Black Earth Corpus creates spaces of refuge for visitors—a guiding theme of the 2024 Lagos Biennial.
+Prompted by this exhibition’s title, Dennis thought through ideas of “traces” and “tracing,” and, relatedly, on the linguistic and philosophical relationships between nouns and verbs, between being and becoming.
+Each of the sculptures embodies haunted architectural traces of the pavilion’s modeled facades through their fragmented material reconstitution, across the Atlantic Ocean, in Richmond, Virginia.
+Viewed together, the sculptures also perform a tracing sequence, beginning with the full-height facade (trace xa), which decomposes into a singular row of bricks (trace xb), and further again into a flat tracing on the ground (trace xc), inviting an associative correspondence in the relations between actuality and virtuality, and that of the African continent to its diasporas.
+The placement of these structures adjacent to a reading room and Black Earth Corpus created spaces of refuge for visitors—a guiding theme of the 2024 Lagos Biennial.
 The repetition of the curvilinear forms references the recursive, fractal geometries of indigenous African architecture, while the alignment of concrete bricks into a breeze-block pattern alludes to postcolonial modernist buildings constructed during mid-twentieth-century African decolonization movements.

 Evan Ifekoya